stanford-oval/genie-cloud/doc/thingpedia-device-with-zero-code.md

 }
 ```

-To hook this service up with Almond, go to [device create page](https://almond.stanford.edu/thingpedia/upload/create)
+To hook this service up with Almond, go to [device creation page](https://almond.stanford.edu/thingpedia/upload/create)
 and pick `Generic REST` as the package type.
 Add a query, pick a name you like.
 Then, click on `Properties` button of the query and tick the box for `API Endpoint URL`.